Floydlang/floyd/docs/README.md

 ![](readme_floyd_systems_vst.png)

-Concurrency is done using actors -- small processes inspired by Erlang processes.
-Those are the blue green and red boxes in the picture above.
+Concurrency is done at the top level of a container by wiring up actors -- small processes.
+This is inspired by Erlang processes.
+The actors are the blue, green and red boxes in the picture above.

 There are no threads, locks, atomics, await-async, nested callback hell etc.

 Read more here: **Floyd Systems Manual**: [Floyd Systems Manual](floyd_systems.md), **Floyd Systems Reference**: [Floyd Systems Reference](floyd_systems_ref.md).